Speculation is rife that Shah Mehmood Qureshi will lead the PTI without Imran Khan - ExBulletin

 Speculation is rife that Shah Mehmood Qureshi will lead the PTI without Imran Khan

-Islamabad, June 9: Pakistan’s Tehreek-e-Insaf (PTI) President Imran Khan and party Vice Chairman Shah Mehmood Qureshi don’t really like each other, but luckily the latter is the most likely option, acceptable to those who matter, to lead the PTI in the absence of the former, according to media reports.
+Islamabad, June 9 (IANS) Pakistan Tehreek-e-Insaf (PTI) President Imran Khan and party Vice Chairman Shah Mehmood Qureshi don’t really like each other, but luckily the latter is the most likely option, acceptable to those who matter, to lead the PTI in the absence of the former, according to media reports.

 There are no confirmed reports of Qureshi’s interactions with powerful neighborhoods during his post-May 9 stay in Adiala prison under DFO (Maintenance of Public Order), but there are discussions at in important government circles over Qureshi as head of the PTI, reported The News. .